Andronikos II Palaiologos: Alexios Philanthropenos

 The empire's Anatolian holdings, under attack since the 1260s, became the foremost concern of Andronikos; his attention would shift largely away from the west and towards the east.
 Andronikos frequently toured Anatolia to raise the population's morale and restored many fortresses there, yet this could not stem the massive flows of refugees coming into the empire's European holdings.
 In 1293, Alexios Philanthropenos was appointed to command and govern all armies in Anatolia, barring the Ionian coast.
-He was an effective general and would score a series of victories in 1294 and 1295 against the Meander Valley Turks.
+He was an effective general, scoring a series of victories in 1294 and 1295 against the Meander Valley Turks.
 It was said that so many prisoners were taken as to lower the price of a Turkish slave beneath even that of a sheep.
 Other Turks surrendered and formed a part of Philanthropenos's army.
-The victories of Alexios Philanthropenos, in comparison to the central government's otherwise ineffective handling of the Turkish threat combined with high taxation, meant that Alexios would become regarded as the foremost leader, with particular loyalty stemming from his Cretan soldiers.
+The victories of Alexios Philanthropenos, in comparison to the central government's otherwise ineffective handling of the Turkish threat combined with high taxation, meant that Alexios became regarded as the foremost leader, with particular loyalty stemming from his Cretan soldiers.
 The soldiers from Crete received a salary, but being "settled" in Anatolia probably also held land.
 It is not known, though, on what conditions they would have received this land.
 Reluctantly, amid massive popular support, Philanthropenos, in late 1295, accepted the challenge towards Andronikos II.
 Frightened, Andronikos offered Philanthropenos to become Caesar, though Alexios acted too slowly, and soon his support waned.
 Libadarios, the Governor of Neokastra and a loyalist of Andronikos, bribed the Cretans to blind and capture Alexios.
-The Cretans would never be heard of again—though John VI mentions a mysterious village in Thrace said to have been settled by an "army from Crete" before he arrived on the political scene in 1320.
+The Cretans would never be heard of again— though John VI mentions a mysterious village in Thrace said to have been settled by an "army from Crete" before he arrived on the political scene in 1320.

 John Tarchaneiotes

 Following Philanthropenos, John Tarchaneiotes, a first cousin of Andronikos and an Arsenite, was sent to Anatolia.
 John was a general, but he was meant not to achieve quick victories but reform the military and economy of the region.
 It is said that many soldiers had lost their Pronoia holdings, while others had increased theirs through bribery of their superiors and stopped serving as soldiers.
 John sought to end this corruption and would reassess property holdings around the Meander Valley—a process known as exisosis.
 John's reforms in Anatolia were marked by success, revitalizing the army and even constructing a small fleet.
-However he faced opposition from the large landowners of Anatolia who his policies were principally aimed against as well as the Church who condemned him for being a supporter of the deposed Patriarch Arsenios.
-The enmity faced by Tarchaneiotes boiled over when a small number of Pronoia soldiers laid accusations of rebellion against John before the anti-Arsenite bishop of Philadelphia.
+However, he faced opposition from the large landowners of Anatolia— the primary targets of his policies— as well as the Church, which condemned his support of the deposed Patriarch Arsenios.
+The enmity faced by Tarchaneiotes boiled over when a small number of Pronoia soldiers accused him of rebellion before the anti-Arsenite bishop of Philadelphia.
 With these treason charges pending in around 1300, Tarchaneiotes fled to Thessaloniki and joined Andronikos II there.
 Tarchaneiotes's reforms would be swiftly abandoned under the combined pressure of high clerical and landowner opposition.